dsc-courses/practice.dsc80.com/problems/sp22-final/sp22-final-q08.md

 # BEGIN SUBPROB

-(1.5 pts) What is the TF-IDF of the word `"hate"` in Song 0's title?
+What is the TF-IDF of the word `"hate"` in Song 0's title?
 Use base 2 in your logarithm, and give your answer as a simplified fraction.

 # BEGIN SOLN